A hand writing the word 'ENGLISH' on a green chalkboard.

 I heard you the first time, most hapless of highnesses.
 How do I break it to you?
 There will always be someone who’s prettier than you.
 Go forth and destroy them with your poisoned words.

 Would you like to know more about this story?
-I’ll be discussing it in an upcoming episode of the Structured Visions podcast.
+I discuss it in Episode 98 of Structured Visions, ‘Linguistic singularities.’
 You can also sign up to the Grammar for Dreamers newsletter to get monthly updates on the ideas that inspire my work.

 Negative space